stanleygeorge789/Customer-Churn-Analysis/README.md

 End-to-end machine learning project to **understand, quantify, and customer churn** in telecom and other subscription-based businesses such as banking and SaaS.

-This project on predictive performance, imbalance handling, business cost , and decision threshold calibration for retention campaigns.
+This project on predictive performance, imbalance handling, business cost , and decision calibration for retention campaigns.

 ---